shukenmg/DanceRevolutionColab/README.md

 The code & pose data are released!

 **\*\*\*\*\*\*\*\*\* April 4, 2021 \*\*\*\*\*\*\*\*\*** <br>
-Two versions of codebase are released.
+V2 version of codebase is released.
 Have a try to train your AI dancer!

 ### Introduction